udo-munk/z80pack/doc/README-asm.txt

 Usage of the %, ^, >>, <<, <>, <, <=, >, and >= operators in macros
-and macro parameters is not possible, since they clash with the escape character ^, the pass by value % and <> bracket lists.
+and macro parameters is not possible, since they clash with the literalize character ^, the pass by value % and <> bracket lists.